kitttn/temptest/Quick-Start-Guide.md

 ````
 Note:
 * The “-r” argument forces i2cdetect to probe i2c devices using the read method (actually, the only method supported).
-* “6” is the i2c bus number, which could be different on your AP (e.g. “1” rather than “6”).
+* “6” is the i2c bus number
-* On some APs other than the Jetson TK1, you may have to load the i2c-dev kernel module before using the i2c-tools.

 You can also use i2cget to read a specific value, e.g.:
 ````